pschiffmann/react-rfcs/text/0000-use-for-each.md

 `["1", 1]`, `[{}, {}]`, `["null", null]`
 This follows the example established by JSX keys.

+### Nesting `useForEach` calls

+All native and userland Hooks may be called inside the `useForEach` callback, including other `useForEach` Hooks.
+This allows processing deeply nested data structures with Hooks.
+But more importantly, it preserves one of Hooks greatest features – composability.

 # Drawbacks

 - The duplicate key behaviour is a footgun.